The explanations in the sections that follow should help refresh your skills for using matrix algebra and using MATLAB® functions.

 Values = 1.0e+004 * 0.4250 0.1500 0.7887 2.1250 0.7500 3.9438 1.2750 0.4500 2.3663

-which shows the closing values of 100, 500, and 300 shares of each stock, not the portfolio value, and meaningless for this example.
+which shows the closing values of 100, 500, and 300 shares of each stock, not the portfolio value, and this is meaningless for this example.

 In matrix algebra, if X and Y are vectors of the same length